genesiscommunitysuccess/docs/docs/platform-reference/integrations/market-data/adaptors/common-config.md

 </tables>
 ```

-Each subscription has a `where` element where you can define a code block for custom logic dictating whether or not a record should be subscribed for.
+Each subscription has a `where` element, where you can define a code block for custom logic dictating whether or not a record should be subscribed for.
 It should return a boolean value.
 ```xml
 <where>
 	<![CDATA[